rick-kilgore/logreader/README.txt

+To run the program, use the following commands:
+  > go mod tidy
+  > go run . sample.csv

+To run the tests, run the following (also requires `go mod tidy` first):
+  > go test -count=1 -v

-Run the program with `go run . sample.csv`.
-If you don't have go installed but are running an M1 mac, you should might be able to run `./logreader sample.csv`
+If you are running a mac with an Apple cpu and don't have go setup, you might be able to just run `./logreader sample.csv`

 I think it is implied by the problem statement, but just to be sure, I interpreted the 2-minute alert period as a rolling window, rather than a check